pr0h0/env-online-package/README.md

 # env-online-package
-Fetch env variables from online repository
+Fetch env variables from the online repository